oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 </copy>
     ````

-*Note: if you have not used the default **pythonuser** schema, you'd need to modify the script to explicitely mention the name of the schema to be dropped or alternatively edit edit ~/.bash_profile to use the schema that you have created earlier.*
+*Note: if you have not used the default **pythonuser** schema, you'd need to modify the script to explicitely mention the name of the schema to be dropped or alternatively edit ~/.bash_profile to use the schema that you have created earlier.*

-3. Install the tables and other database objects for the Livelab
+3. Install the tables and other database objects for the Livelab.

 Once you have a database user, then you can create the key tables and database objects for the Livelab by running *setup\_tutorial.py* (the environment setup file), using your values for the Livelab username, password and connection string:

 ````